Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 It seems to come and go.
 And, it's driving you crazy.
 We totally understand!

 That sound is called feedback.
 It happens when the hearing aid molds are too loose, or if something's rubbing against them.
+The hearing aids' microphones pick up sound that's already been amplified and amplify it again—the same loop that makes a microphone squeal when held too close to a speaker.

 When babies are small, their ears are growing quickly.
 So, the time lag between getting the ear mold taken, and getting it dispensed results in molds that are too small.